wizzdev-pl/iot-starter/README.md

 ### Dashboard

 After you connected your device, you can log in again to your IBM Watson IoT Platform account.
 You can select your device and check the Recent Events and connection Logs.
 To create a dashboard, hover over the left side panel and chose Boards.
-While creating a Widget, chose the device and event_id from which the data will be displayed.
+While creating a Widget, chose the device and event_id from which the data will be displayed.<br>
 Note, that IBM does not have a database implemented by default, no historical data is shown on your dashboard.
 Only recent events, that were sent while your dashboard is open are displayed.